Holistic Considerations concerning Performance Based Building Codes

 Performance Based System for the USA in April 1996

-This paper is prepared by Kim Lovegrove, at the time Professor Lovegrove worked as a national policy director and solicitor with the Australian Building Codes Board.
+This paper is prepared by Kim Lovegrove RML, FAIB (past conjoint Professor in building regulation and certification) who once worked as a national policy director and solicitor with the Australian Building Codes Board.
 The views expressed in this paper are personal and do not purport to represent the views of the ABCB.

 This paper concentrates on holistic considerations that should be taken into account when one enters into the performance code debate.
 It is concerned with the regulatory culture within which performance based codes fit and the notion of what is required to facilitate that fit.